Hickory Grove Golf Course to continue operating in Fennimore

 “We have not signed papers yet, but all indications are that it is going to go through,” said co-owner Jim Kohlenberg.

-Prospective buyer Israel Hertzler, of Boscobel, previously sought to rezone the property for agricultural use, but withdrew his offer earlier this month.
+A previous prospective buyer, Israel Hertzler, of Boscobel, previously sought to rezone the property for agricultural use, but he withdrew his offer earlier this month.

 Kohlenberg said at age 75, he no longer desires to own the property.